Jsrodrigue/synthetic-data-creator/README.md

 python app.py
 ```

-The script will print a local URL (e.g., http://localhost:7860) or a shareable Gradio link — open that link in your browser.
+The script will print a local URL (e.g., http://localhost:7860) — open that link in your browser.

 ### How to use the interface